 When elderly people begin having trouble with bathing, the first instinct is to find a shower chair or bath seat.
 These types of bathroom aids are important for elderly people for preventing falls.
 But there is another piece of bathroom safety equipment you should also consider: the shower head.

-Why is the Handheld Shower Head So Important?
+Why is the Handheld Shower Head So Important to Senior Safety?

 Let’s put ourselves in the bath slippers of an elderly person and think through the process of a seated shower.

 - First, the bather turns on the water and sets the proper temperature.

 - Then, the elderly person has to safely get over the edge of the tub.
 This is usually done by holding on to grip bars if the person walks ok.
 If not, transfer benches are used to get safely over the tub edge.

 - Next, the bather sits on the bath seat to get ready to bathe.
 Or, if they use a transfer bench, they are already seated.

 - Now, they adjust the shower head so that the water is hitting them properly.

 To move the shower head, the elderly person must stand back up if it is mounted above them.
 On the other hand, they may have to lean forward to switch the control if they have the wrong style of handheld shower head.
 As a result, these movements are a fall waiting to happen!

 Buying Guide: Hand Held Shower Heads for the Elderly

 Handheld shower heads are an important part of my shower safety tips for seniors and the elderly.
 They also allow them to remain independent in their most private moments too.